 In general, a safety announcement issued to students and/or employees through the College’s email system by Campus and Security, the Office of the Dean of Students, or the Dean on Call includes the subject line “Safety Announcement,” a description of the safety incident, and suggested actions for preventing similar incidents.

-Lynchburg College has three outdoor warning siren/public address units on campus.
+University of Lynchburg has three outdoor warning siren/public address units on campus.
 In the event of an emergency which urgently threatens the safety of persons outdoors, the College may sound the sirens.
 The siren tones are designed to be quite loud and distinct, and the sound will carry throughout the campus and should be easily heard by those outdoors on campus.

 The pre-recorded and live public address announcements that follow the siren tones are prone to echoing among campus buildings; how well one is able to understand the messages will depend on one’s location.
 All possible adjustments have been made to the system to improve the audibility of the voice messages; however, in some areas of campus, the messages can be very difficult to understand.